-- 1.9.1 The student concerned may appeal against the decision of SSDC.
-The written request for review shall reach SSDC within seven working days after the student has been notified of the disciplinary actions to be taken.
-SSDC will then refer the case to USDC for handling.
-The decision of USDC shall be final. - 1.9.2 Appeals against the decision of USDC, on the other hand, should be made in writing by the student concerned to the Vice-President (Organisational Development) (VPOD) within seven working days after s/he has been notified of the disciplinary actions to be taken. - 1.9.3 VPOD will consider the appeal request to see if the decision of USDC shall sustain or if the case warrants a review.
-If a review is called for, VPOD will set up a Student Appeal Panel (SAP) to conduct the review and make recommendations thereof. - 1.9.4 The report of SAP will be passed on to Provost for consideration and advice. - 1.9.5 The decision of SAP shall be final. - 1.9.6 With a view to observing the privacy of the individuals involved, all appeal cases should be dealt with strictest confidence.
+1.9.1 The student concerned may appeal against the decision of SSDC and such appeal cases shall be reviewed by a higher level of student disciplinary body, i.e. USDC.
+Request for appeal against the decision of SSDC shall be made in writing to SSDC within seven working days after the student has been notified of the disciplinary actions to be taken.
+It rests with the discretion of the Chairman of USDC to accept requests for appeal made beyond seven working days of notification.

+- 1.9.2 SSDC will then refer the case to USDC for handling.
+If an appeal request is accepted by USDC, USDC may, upon due consideration, aggravate, sustain or mitigate the disciplinary actions imposed or approved by SSDC.
+The intended appellant should be reminded of the possible outcomes before submitting an appeal request.
+The decision for appeal of USDC shall be final. - 1.9.3 Appeals against the decision of USDC, on the other hand, should be made in writing by the student concerned to the Vice-President (Organisational Development) (VPOD) within seven working days after s/he has been notified of the disciplinary actions to be taken.
+It rests with the discretion of VPOD to accept request for appeal made beyond seven working days of the notification. - 1.9.4 Appeals will normally be considered on the basis of: - a. procedural irregularities in the investigation process by SSDC or USDC; - b. fresh evidence which for good reasons have not been presented previously in the investigation process; or - c. the disciplinary action(s) imposed was/were inappropriate or disproportionate in light of all relevant factors including but not limited to the nature and seriousness of the misconduct. - 1.9.5 VPOD will consider the appeal request to see if the case warrants a review.
+If a review is called for, VPOD will set up a Student Appeal Panel (SAP) to conduct the review and make recommendations thereof. - 1.9.6 Upon due consideration, SAP may aggravate, sustain or mitigate the disciplinary actions imposed or approved by USDC.
+The intended appellant should be reminded of the possible outcomes before submitting an appeal request. - 1.9.7 The report of SAP will be passed on to Provost for consideration and advice.

+- 1.9.8 The decision of SAP shall be final. - 1.9.9 With a view to observing the privacy of the individuals involved, all appeal cases should be dealt with strictest confidence.